RECENT TEXAS SUPREME COURT DECISION

 employment was at will.
 The Supreme Court holds that a constable cannot unilaterally remove covered

-deputies from the civil service system by requiring the waiver, and that the deputy's signed statement thus had
+deputies from the civil service system by requiring the waiver, and that the deputy's signed statement thus

-no legal effect.
-The Court determines that Deputy Walton has a valid procedural due process claim because
+had no legal effect.
+The Court determines that Deputy Walton has

 Key cases:

 County of Dallas v.
 Wiland (Tex.
 Feb.
-16, 2007)(Hecht)(at will employment, civil services system,
+16, 2007)(Hecht)(at will employment, civil service system,

 public employee, governmental entities, section 1983 action CRA)